-An attorney with a national advocacy organization provided the following information to me:
+An attorney with a national advocacy organization provided me with the following information:

 The Centers for Medicare and Medicaid Services (CMS) will consider public comments on a SPA, but the timeframe for submitting them is not clearly specified.
 Generally, CMS acts on SPA proposals within 90 days.
 So once Pennsylvania submits its SPA proposal, opponents should plan to submit their comments to CMS within 2 weeks.
 The sooner, the better.
 Any comments by opponents sent to the state should be cc’d to CMS to give CMS a preview of the issues you are raising, which are significant.

 Hopefully, the backers of this discriminatory, abusive and cruel plot aimed at exterminating the BHRS program under the guise of a “co-pay” scheme will come to realize that:

 - parents are concerned about BHRS providers simply falling out of business due to this loss in their income

 - parents will appeal to state legislators and to the CMS (which has to approve the State Plan Amendment authorizing the co-payment scheme) to require an increase in BHRS payments of just 15% (which should make up the difference between the pre co-pay and post co-pay revenue)

 - the backers of the co-pay scheme will retreat back underground because their co-pay scheme will result in a net increase in cost to the state

 - the BHRS providers will continue to get along with DPW and Medicaid Managed Care Organizations as best we can without any co-payment threats to our existence